Very little prep work

 After you sign up, create an account, and decide between the two-person plan or four-person plan, you’ll have to decide between the Classic (i.e. omnivore) or Vegetarian meals.
 Next take a quick online poll to help Gobble understand your dietary preferences, which it’ll use when selecting your default meals each week.
 If you don’t eat, say, pork or fish, it’ll remember and make sure not to pick those meals for you.

-Gobble delivers almost anywhere in the U.S. except Minnesota, Montana, North Dakota, South Dakota, and Nebraska.
+Gobble delivers almost anywhere in the U.S. except Montana, with limited service in Nebraska and New Mexico.
 Depending on where you live, you’ll have a choice of delivery days.
 We could choose between Wednesday, Thursday or Friday, and the delivery could arrive anytime between 8 a.m. and 8 p.m.
 Ours came in the afternoon, but we waited until after 6 p.m. to open it to make sure the ice packs really did their job.
 Sure enough, everything was still good and cold.

 Choosing Meals: Mostly European Inspired

-Each week Gobble offers at least nine and sometimes up to 11 dinners.
+Each week Gobble offers at least nine dinners.
 Occasionally some of them are premium meals that include fancy ingredients like lamb shanks and scallops.
 But the price increases by a whopping $8 to $10 more per serving.
 Of the nine core meals, three are vegetarian and usually include proteins like tofu and paneer.

 Although there are usually a few dinners that include some global influences, like Thai or Indian curries, mostly the offerings have a California-Mediterranean vibe.